BrownsugarZeer/VisionReasoner/README.md

 ## Training

-We recommand you to [Seg-Zero](https://github.com/dvlab-research/Seg-Zero) for training the VisionReasoner.
+We recommend you to [Seg-Zero](https://github.com/dvlab-research/Seg-Zero) for training the VisionReasoner.

 ## Citation